copsTvFan/cops-episode-guide/guide.md

 **Best of Cops Volume 1**

-- (Broward County FL -- 4:00 PM Drug Operation Briefing) from CP-109
+- (Broward County, FL -- 4:00 PM Drug Operation Briefing) from CP-109
 - (San Diego, CA -- Northern Division Roll Call) from CP-216
 - (Portland, OR) Sgt.
 Loren Caddy goes to an accident where a mother dies from not wearing a seatbelt from CP-205